 EAT: Filipino Barbecue at F.O.B.

-If you didn’t know, the name stands for fresh off the boat, and that boat has just arrived straight from the tasty shores of the Philippines.
-Chef Armando Litiatco brings his family-inspired Filipino favorites to Brooklyn via chicken skewers (barbecued on a lava rock grill) paired with a side of pickled papaya, and the trendy ube (purple yam) shake topped with coconut tapioca pearls.
+If you didn’t know, F.O.B. is an acronym for fresh off the boat, and that boat has just arrived straight from the tasty shores of the Philippines.
+Chef Armando Litiatco brings his family-inspired favorites to Brooklyn via chicken skewers (barbecued on a lava rock grill) paired with a side of pickled papaya, and the trendy ube (purple yam) shake topped with coconut tapioca pearls.
 271 Smith Street